 - Read the play.
+All copies of our season plays can be found in the Little Library under THE100.
 If you can't find the play, at least read a summary.
 If it's musical theatre, make sure you are aware of how many songs to prepare, how long your song(s) should be, or if the casting team would like to hear a certain type of song.

 - If you are to choose a song, pick one that shows off your vocal range and that you are comfortable singing.
 Sometimes it is best to choose something that you know really well so you can spend more time practicing the song instead of learning the song.

 - Prepare for your piece—whether a song or a monologue—as soon as you can.
 Perform it in front of friends to get used to an audience.

 - Rest.
 Get sleep, proper food, and make sure you are well-hydrated before an audition.
 Make sure you rest your voice as well as your body.

 When You Arrive at the Audition

 - Arrive early.
 Give yourself 30 minutes to fill out all forms, warm up, and relax.